lrkrol/SEREEGA/docs/README.md

 scalpdata = generate_scalpdata(c, lf, epochs);
 ```

+### Finalising a dataset

+After the above step, `scalpdata` contains the channels-by-samples-by-epochs simulated data, but no additional information, such as time stamps, channel names, et cetera.

-We can turn this into a dataset according to the EEGLAB format in order to be able to use EEGLAB's analysis tools, for example, to see the scalp projection time course of the ERP we just simulated.
-At this point, we may also want to add some additional parameters to the configuration array.
+We can turn this into a dataset according to the EEGLAB format which has a standard structure to save such information.
+Doing so will also allow us to use EEGLAB's analysis tools, for example, to see the scalp projection time course of the ERP we just simulated.
+At this point, two optional parameters in the configuration array `epochs` are taken into account.

 ```matlab
 epochs.marker = 'event 1';  % the epochs' time-locking event marker